 Another common customer journey is:

-Getting potential leads to determine that you’re good at what you do and the right fit for them has a lot to do with your website design as well as the photos and copy you use.
+Getting potential clients to understand that you’re good at what you do and that you’re the right fit for them has as much to do with your website design as it does with the photos and copy you use.
 So, please, please, please take the time to make a great website that speaks to your specific audience!

-If you need help with this, check out my website templates or reach out to me to create a custom website for you.
-I make it my job to help you show yourself and your business in the best possible and most authentic way!
+And is this frustrating as a business owner?
+Yeah, it can be.
 I love data.
 I think all business owners do.
 And, man, is it tempting to have a 20 question contact form where the person reaching out can tell you how they found you, exactly what they want from you, what they want to spend, when they want everything by, and basically give you a road map to propose exactly the right sale to them.
 But, y’all, if you have that massive questionnaire as a contact form, I guarantee you you’re missing out on leads.

 Here is what you must require: name and email address.
 Maybe a phone number if you prefer to qualify leads by giving them a test.
 Any other required fields on a contact form is going to create barriers for your potential customers.
 If you want to add a couple extra questions, you’re welcome to.
 But try to limit it to no more than 5 fields beyond the required ones.

-Caveat: If your business is booming, and you’re trying to weed out people who don’t fit your ideal client base (usually because of budget or project scope), then adding required fields is a great way to limit your leads to only those who fit what you’re looking for.
+The Only Time I’d Say To Require More Info: If your business is booming, and you’re trying to weed out people who don’t fit your ideal client base (usually because of budget or project scope), then adding required fields is a great way to limit your leads to only those who fit what you’re looking for.
 But that is the only time I’d recommend a small creative business adding more required fields.

 I recommend your email address going on your contact page and your website footer.
 Be reachable.
 Be available for opportunities.